-Citroen reckons that this improved third generation Dispatch van is its most important commercial vehicle introduction for two decades.
+Citroen reckons that this third generation Dispatch van is its most important commercial vehicle for two decades.
 Jonathan Crouch checks out what's on offer.

-Citroen reckons that the handling on this MK3 model Dispatch is much improved, narrowing the dynamic gap in this regard to the class-leading Transit Custom.
+Citroen reckons that the handling on this MK3 model Dispatch has narrowed the dynamic gap in this regard to the class-leading Transit Custom.
 Engine choice in a Dispatch is pretty straightforward, provided you've a clear idea of the kind of work you want it to do.
 Sensibly, all the Euro6.2-compliant units on offer are diesels and if your needs are mainly based around lighter loads and short distance urban work, then the entry-level 100hp 1.5-litre BlueHDi 100 unit may well be quite sufficient.
 There's also a 1.5 BlueHDi 120 engine mated to the brand's smooth EAT8 auto gearbox.
 Otherwise, you'll be looking at a 2.0-litre BlueHDi diesel, either the BlueHDi 120, the BlueHDi 150 or the BlueHDi 180 (the latter unit available only with 8-speed EAT8 automatic transmission).
+There's also a full-electric version, the e-Dispatch, which offers a 148 mile driving range with a 50kWh battery or a 211 mile range with a 75kWh battery.
 A key factor behind the success of the previous generation Dispatch was the way it remained compact and wieldy in the manner of smaller, more car-like vans from the class below.
 This model's bigger of course, but it retains much of that same usability around town and rides much better thanks to revised suspension and a stiffer EMP2 platform.
 Special wishbone filtering dampens the impacts of our country's terrible tarmac and the variable stiffness springs and shock absorbers deliver surprising levels of comfort whether the vehicle is loaded or unloaded.
 Citroen also claims that refinement is much improved this time round.
 And, as before, there's the option of a Grip Control traction system.
 We also like the 'Driving time warning system' which flashes up a dash warning after two hours of uninterrupted driving at speeds of 40mph and above.

 This Dispatch may share much under the skin with its Peugeot Expert PSA Group stablemate but visually at least, it has its own distinct personality, Citroen's designers having gone for a fluid, softer face with a short bonnet and high headlamps.
 Visually, it's quite hard to pigeon-hole this vehicle into a particular market category.
 You can see that it's bigger than something like a Berlingo or Kangoo-sized Peugeot Partner but you might question whether it has the volume to take on medium range vans of Transit or Vito size.
 As we'll see, it has.
 On board, Citroen's designers have concentrated on improving ergonomics and driving comfort this time round.
 You get the usual high seating position and three-person bench.
 And there's certainly more cab storage space - 49-litres of it in the standard van version.
 Providing you haven't bought in with entry-level trim, the first thing you'll probably notice about the restyled interior is 7-inch colour touchscreen that's now been added.
 It can work with voice control and offers the usual 'phone and media features, plus an optional 3D Navigation system.